For Faculty and Staff

 Generally speaking, a Veteran is someone who has served in one of the five branches of the US Armed Forces (Army, Navy, Air Force, Marine Corps, and Coast Guard).
 The term Veteran is often applied to an individual who has honorably completed a specific term of service and has been discharged from his or her service obligation; however, the term also applies to those individuals currently serving on Active Duty, as well as those fulfilling their obligation in the Reserves or National Guard.

 Veterans bring a variety of skills and experiences to the University.
 Basic military and technical training received through the Armed Forces instills service members with a strong sense of discipline and teamwork.
 Student Veterans are a resource for enhancing classroom dialogue and bringing firsthand perspectives to course content.

-If you have any questions or concerns about student Veterans that you are working with, please contact Veterans Services Coordinator Jathan Chicoine.
-Office: 3578 Memorial Union; Phone: 515-294-9801; Email: email@example.com.
+If you have any questions or concerns about student Veterans that you are working with, please contact our staff.

-Many student Veterans at Iowa State are still fulfilling service obligations either in Active Duty, the Reserves, or the National Guard.
+Many student Veterans at Iowa State are still fulfilling service obligations on Active Duty or in the National Guard or Reserve.
 University policy provides accommodation for these students in the event they are mobilized or receive orders that incidentally conflict with their course schedules.
 Faculty and staff members who work with student Veterans are encouraged to familiarize themselves with the relevant policies and regulations.

-Beyond policy, empathy, understanding, and a willingness to work with student Veterans, military personnel and their families always works best.
-Contact Veteran Services Coordinator Jathan Chicoine at 515-294-9801, or at firstname.lastname@example.org if you have questions or concerns.
+Beyond policy, having empathy, understanding, and a willingness to work with student Veterans, military personnel, and their families works best.
+If you have questions or concerns, please contact the Director of the Veterans Center, Jathan Chicoine, at 515-294-9801, or at email@example.com.

 Sources of information and research related to Veterans issues are available through the following Veteran, government and nonprofit organization websites.